ws15mt/cnn/README.md

 ### Features

 Data parallel : Support loading multiple sentences so that training can be efficiently run.
+One way is to use these sentences without padding.
+The other way is padding shorter sentences with </s> symbols.

 GPU : Many CPU function calls have been extended to run on GPUs.

 Double precision: The code can be built with double precision.

+Support CUDNN : some function calls use cuDNN implementations.
+These include softmax.

 #### Supported Modeling Techniques